TP1509/VizSecTax/README.md

     Note that if you have special characters in your password, you must encode those characters (for further information check https://docs.atlas.mongodb.com/troubleshoot-connection/).

-3. Try to start the app, run the following two commands in two terminals
+3. Try to start the app, run the following two commands in two terminals:

         nodemon server.js